 Stand out by finding your niche

-The chemical industry is vast.
-If you sell both agricultural fertilizers and industrial solvents, you’re going to be broke.
-Instead, narrow down your activities to a specific segment of the market, and then you will know more about that area.
+The chemistry market can get really wide.
+For instance, if you have both chemicals for agriculture fertilizers and industrial solvents in your business, it is going to drain most of your money.
+Hence, fine-tune your business into a specific segment of the market, and then you will know more about that area.

-You can then build a network focused on that audience and create a more compelling brand.
-For better understanding of your customers’ needs, you’ll become their preferred supplier.
+You can then build a network focused on that audience and brand such that the competition becomes more compelling.
+You will become the preferred supplier to them for better understanding of their needs.

 Read More: Tata Chemicals Soda Ash Manufacturing Process: A Blueprint for Your Own Plant

-It can be a profitable venture.
-Specialty chemicals are low-volume and high-value special-use chemicals applied in a niche industry.
-For instance, you can supply specialized flavors to the food and beverages industry.
-Active ingredients and emulsifiers can be specified for cosmetics.
-Pharmaceutical companies will also require excipients.
+Indeed, it can be a lucrative venture.
+Specialized use chemicals are specialty chemicals that are low-volume and high-value which are used in a niche industry.
+For instance, you can supply specialized flavors to food and operation industries.
+Active ingredients can be specified for cosmetics and emulsifiers.
+Excipients will also be needed for pharmaceutical companies.

-Then there would be intermediates and special ingredients.
-Furthermore, this niche requires technical know-how and understanding of quality.
-Besides, this niche would bring in higher profits with a less competitive natureworking against bulk traders.
+Then those would be intermediates and special ingredients.
+This niche further requires technical know-how and quality understanding.
+Besides, this is also a high-profit-margin but not competitive niche of bulk traders.

 2. Bulk Chemicals for the Industrial Sector

-Bulk chemicals or industrial chemicals represent a great opportunity for entering the market.
-These are used in huge quantities by the manufacturing industry.
-Examples include solvents for painting, acids or alkalis for metal treatment, or polymers for plastics production.
+Bulk chemicals or industrial chemicals offer another great opportunity to step into the market bulk chemicals used by the manufacturing industry in huge quantities.
+Such chemicals include solvents for painting, acids or alkalis in metal treatment, and those used as polymers in the plastics factory.

-Efficiency building in the supply chain is the critical element for success in this industry, besides substantial negotiations for competitive prices with the manufacturers and long-term agreements with industrial clients.
+Efficiency building in the supply chain is one critical element for success in this industry.
+It also requires substantial negotiations for competitive prices with the manufacturers and long-term agreements with industrial clients.

-One important aspect is knowing the domestic marketplace in terms of crops and common pests in the area.
-Value-added service to farmers, such as soil testing or expert advice on applications, goes a long way to ensuring good relationships develop.
+An essential part of that is understanding the domestic marketplace regarding crops and common pests in that area.
+Added value provided to farmers such as soil testing or expert advice on applications goes a long to ensuring good relationships develop.

-Lead the Green Revolution.
-Environmental awareness from around the world is strengthening the market demand for sustainable and environmentally safe products.
+Lead the green revolution.
+There is a huge increase in worldwide consciousness regarding the environment, which adds to the market demand for sustainable and environmentally safe-presuming products.
 Your business will be at the front line if you trade “green” chemicals.
 Biodegradable chemicals, bio pesticides, and non-toxic industrial cleaners all betoken this emerging area.

-Green chemical specialization will not only lead to a healthy environment, but it will also cater to a rapidly growing market of environmentally conscious businesses and consumers.
+Green chemical specialization will not only lead to a healthy environment but also cater to a rapidly growing market of environmentally conscious businesses and consumers.
 This niche will build a positive message around your brand.

 Read More: Start a Bulk Solvent Business in India: High-Demand, High-Profit